waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   **Active Hypothesis:** The trigger is resolving the Team Rocket situation at the Goldenrod Radio Tower. **Test:** Fly to Goldenrod City and investigate the Radio Tower.
     *   **Alternative Hypothesis:** The trigger might involve speaking to another key NPC, like Kurt in Azalea Town, after clearing the hideout.
 *   **Heal the Sick Miltank (Route 39):** Needs 'lots of BERRIES'.
-*   **Schoolboy Alan (Route 36) Blocker:** NPC is in a dialogue loop ('I'll call you when I find something').
-This is likely a story-gated event, not a bug or a full bag issue.
-The 'bag full' hypothesis is likely incorrect.
-Will check back after major story progression.
+*   **Schoolboy Alan (Route 36) Blocker (CONFIRMED):** NPC is in a dialogue loop ('I'll call you when I find something').
+This is confirmed to be a story-gated event, not a bag issue.
+Do not interact again until after major story progression (e.g., clearing Goldenrod Radio Tower).

 ### B. Archived Hypotheses
 *   **Mahogany Town Gym Block:**